YARP extensions

 Token management

-Using the BFF extensions, you can benefit from the built-in token management, and attach user or client access tokens automatically to proxied API calls.
-This is done by adding metadata with the name Duende.Bff.Yarp.TokenType to the route or cluster configuration:
+Duende.BFF’s YARP extensions provide access token management and attach user or client access tokens automatically to proxied API calls.
+To enable this, add metadata with the name Duende.Bff.Yarp.TokenType to the route or cluster configuration:

 "ReverseProxy": {